arpitjain099/phoenix/docs/development_getting_started.md

 We are still looking for solutions to these problems:
 - ingress not working on mac for microk8s
-- running the postgresql bitnami image on mac's with m1 chips:
+- running the postgresql bitnami image on MACs on apple silicon / arm64 architecture:
 -- A quick solution is to change the `superset.postgresql.image.image` to `postgres` and `superset.postgresql.image.tag` to something like `16.2` in the `charts/local/values.yaml` file.